How to add a shareholder to a limited company in Estonia

 Unicount is the simplest way to register a paperless EU company in Estonia, whether you are a citizen, resident or e-resident of Estonia.

 Our service is available for people setting up a company with a single shareholder and director due to API limits from the Estonian Business Register.
-If you want to create a company with multiple owners then we recommend that you use Estonia’s state company creation portal directly.
-However, you’d still need a company address and contact person so you can first sign up for Unicount’s virtual office subscription here then follow this guide for using Unicount’s address and contact person when registering a company through the state portal.
+If you want to add a shareholder to a limited company, we recommend that you use e-Business Register.
+However, you’d still need a registered office address and contact person so you can first sign up for Unicount’s virtual office subscription here then follow this guide for using Unicount’s address and contact person when registering a company through the e-Business Register.